Sysco (NYSE:SYY) Releases Earnings Results, Beats Expectations By $0.11 EPS

-Sysco (NYSE:SYY) released its earnings results on Tuesday.
-The company reported $0.71 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.60 by $0.11, MarketWatch Earnings reports.
+Sysco (NYSE:SYY) issued its quarterly earnings results on Monday.
+The company reported $0.71 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.60 by $0.11, MarketWatch Earnings reports.
+The firm had revenue of $16.14 billion for the quarter, compared to analyst estimates of $14.65 billion.
 Sysco had a negative net margin of 0.56% and a positive return on equity of 17.14%.
-The business had revenue of $16.14 billion during the quarter, compared to analyst estimates of $14.65 billion.
-During the same quarter in the prior year, the firm earned ($0.29) earnings per share.
-The company’s revenue for the quarter was up 82.0% compared to the same quarter last year.
-Sysco updated its FY 2022 guidance to $3.330-$3.530 EPS and its FY22 guidance to $3.33-3.53 EPS.
+Sysco’s quarterly revenue was up 82.0% compared to the same quarter last year.
+During the same period last year, the company posted ($0.29) EPS.

-The business also recently declared a quarterly dividend, which was paid on Friday, July 23rd.
-Shareholders of record on Friday, July 2nd were paid a $0.47 dividend.
-This is a positive change from Sysco’s previous quarterly dividend of $0.45.
-This represents a $1.88 annualized dividend and a yield of 2.40%.
-The ex-dividend date of this dividend was Thursday, July 1st.
-Sysco’s dividend payout ratio is currently 93.53%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, July 23rd.
+Stockholders of record on Friday, July 2nd were paid a $0.47 dividend.
+The ex-dividend date was Thursday, July 1st.
+This represents a $1.88 annualized dividend and a dividend yield of 2.40%.
+This is a boost from Sysco’s previous quarterly dividend of $0.45.
+Sysco’s payout ratio is currently 93.53%.

+A number of analysts have recently issued reports on the stock.
+Barclays raised their price target on shares of Sysco from $80.00 to $83.00 and gave the stock an “equal weight” rating in a report on Friday, May 21st.
+UBS Group initiated coverage on shares of Sysco in a research report on Thursday, July 29th.
+They set a “buy” rating and a $89.00 price objective for the company.
+Morgan Stanley boosted their price target on shares of Sysco from $88.00 to $89.00 and gave the stock an “equal weight” rating in a research note on Monday, May 24th.
+Finally, Wells Fargo & Company boosted their price target on shares of Sysco from $89.00 to $95.00 and gave the stock an “overweight” rating in a research note on Tuesday, April 27th.
+One investment analyst has rated the stock with a sell rating, five have assigned a hold rating and six have issued a buy rating to the stock.
+The stock currently has an average rating of “Hold” and an average price target of $85.78.

 Sysco Corp. engages in selling, marketing, and distribution of food products to restaurants, healthcare and educational facilities, and lodging establishments.
 It operates through the following segments: U.S. Foodservice Operations, International Foodservice Operations, SYGMA, and Other.
 The U.S. Foodservice Operations consists of U.S.